Regents pick African American as chancellor, first in board history

 Roger Tilles of Manhasset, who represents Long Island on the Regents board, said Young has done "an amazing job" since his initial appointment to the board in 2008.
 Jolene DiBrango, executive vice president of the New York State United Teachers union, described the new chancellor as "the right choice" to deal not only with effects of the pandemic, but also with continuing inequities in the public education system.

+Young was born in 1947, the son of Lester Willis Young, a Jazz Hall-of-Famer and saxophonist who performed with Count Basie and other prominent musicians in the 1930s, 40s and 50s and died in 1959.
+While much of the Regent's professional life has been spent in Brooklyn, he now resides in Whitestone, Queens.

-In his half-century of educational work, Young served first as a teacher and guidance counselor in New York City, then later in a wide range of administrative positions at both regional and state levels.
+Young the educator served first as a teacher and guidance counselor in New York City, then later in a wide range of administrative positions at both regional and state levels.
 He was principal of PS 183 in Brooklyn, which was recognized as a school of excellence by the U.S. Department of Education.

 From 1988 to 1993, Young was an assistant and associate commissioner of the New York State Department of Education.
 In 1993, he returned to Brooklyn, where he was appointed superintendent of a community school district and later senior superintendent for four districts.

 After retiring in 2004, Young served four terms as a state Regent at Large for the state.
-He co-chairs a Regents committee monitoring elementary and secondary education, and led in the establishment of a statewide My Brother's Keeper program that focuses on mentoring of young minority males.
+He co-chairs a Regents committee in charge of elementary and secondary education.